jingedawang/AIConsciousnessWatch/Report-en.md

 #### 8.1 Visualization Assessment Framework

-The web page displays this paper's three-level assessment system (philosophical level, neuroscience level, artificial psychology level) and its 12 specific indicators in a clear hierarchical structure.
+The web page displays this paper's three-level assessment system (philosophical level, neuroscience level, psychology level) and its 12 specific indicators in a clear hierarchical structure.
 Each level and indicator comes with detailed explanations to help users understand the meaning and importance of each assessment dimension.
 Through progress bars and score displays, users can intuitively see AI's performance across various dimensions.

 For each assessment indicator, the web page lists core academic papers supporting that indicator, including:
 - Paper titles and links